5mehulhelp5/magebean-cli/docs/magebean-baseline-v1.md

 This baseline is designed to be implemented with the `magebean-cli` tool, which provides automated validation, reporting, and CI/CD integration.

 ---

+## Chapter 1.
+Key Terminology

+The **Magebean Baseline v1** defines a set of **12 Controls** and **81 Rules** for auditing security, configuration, and operations in Magento 2.
+This chapter introduces the key terms used throughout the document, designed for readers who may not be familiar with audit and AppSec terminology.

+---

+### 1.1 Control
+- **Definition:** A **Control** is a high-level category of checks or requirements, representing an essential aspect of security or compliance (e.g., access management, data encryption, extension governance).
+- **Role:** Controls provide structure by grouping audit activities into well-defined topics, ensuring that all relevant risk areas are covered.
+- **Example:**
+  - Control: *Password Management* — requires strong password policies.
+  - Control: *Extension Governance* — requires extensions to be free of known vulnerabilities.

+---

+### 1.2 Rule
+- **Definition:** A **Rule** is a specific, measurable check that determines whether a system complies with a Control.
+Rules are typically automatable and serve as the unit of measurement for an audit.
+- **Role:** Rules bring detail and precision, allowing evidence-based verification of compliance.
+A Control may consist of multiple Rules.
+- **Example:**
+  - Rule: *Admin passwords must be at least 8 characters long and contain uppercase, lowercase, numeric, and special characters.*
+  - Rule: *Extension `vendor/module` found in `composer.lock` must not appear in any public CVE list.*

+---

+### 1.3 Relationship Between Controls and Rules
+- Each **Control** consists of multiple **Rules** that together enforce its intent.
+- Example:
+  - Control: *Administrator Account Security*
+  - Associated Rules:
+    - Rule 1: Admin passwords must meet minimum complexity requirements.
+    - Rule 2: Two-Factor Authentication must be enabled for all admin accounts.
+    - Rule 3: No admin account should use the default username `admin`.

+---

+### 1.4 Baseline
+- **Definition:** A **Baseline** in the Magebean context is the consolidated standard consisting of **12 Controls** and **81 Rules**.
+It represents the minimum recommended security posture for a Magento 2 deployment.
+- **Role:** The baseline serves as a reference framework for developers, agencies, and merchants to assess and improve their security posture.

+---

+### 1.5 Scan and Audit
+- **Audit:** The structured process of reviewing and evaluating a system against Controls and Rules.
+- **Scan:** The technical execution (performed by Magebean CLI) of automated checks against Rules, producing a report with findings and remediation guidance.

+---

+## Chapter 2.
+Scope & Objectives

+The **Magebean Security Baseline** is designed to establish a minimum security standard for Magento 2 deployments.
+It defines the scope, intended audience, and objectives of applying the 12 Controls and 81 Rules.

+### 2.1 Scope
+- **System Components:** Magento 2 application codebase, extensions, server configuration, dependencies, and integrations.
+- **Security Domains:** File permissions, admin interface hardening, secure coding practices, cryptography, deployment hygiene, extension governance, and third-party integrations.
+- **Environments:** Applicable to development, staging, and production environments, with emphasis on production hardening.

+### 2.2 Intended Audience
+- **Developers:** To validate code quality and security practices before deployment.
+- **Agencies:** To ensure delivery quality, compliance, and client assurance.
+- **Merchants:** To monitor live stores and maintain operational security hygiene.

+### 2.3 Objectives
+- Provide a **repeatable audit framework** for Magento 2 security.
+- Align Magento security checks with **OWASP Top 10** and industry standards.
+- Enable **automated validation** using `magebean-cli` in CI/CD pipelines.
+- Facilitate **remediation guidance** and continuous improvement across teams.

+---

+## Chapter 3.
+Controls & Rules Catalog

 ## Magebean 12 Controls
 - **MB-C01** File & Folder Permissions